EmmTzanakis/query_formulator/README.md

 Then the name of the entity's attribute should be entered which will be the object of choice.
 If we wish to declare quantity the corresponding quotient should be declared at this point before the feature.
+If all is done properly a screen like tha following one should dispaly the results